georgegognadze/awesome-resources/README.md

 + <a href="https://tickleapp.com/en-us/" target="_blank"> Tickle </a> Learn to program Arduino, drones, robots, connected toys, and smart home devices, all wirelessly.
 Tickle is easy to learn, fun to use, and 1000x more powerful!  **(Mixed)**
 + <a href="http://www.lego.com/en-us/mindstorms/" target="_blank"> Lego Mindstorms </a> The Lego Mindstorms series of kits contain software and hardware to create customizable, programmable robots.
 They include an intelligent brick computer that controls the system, a set of modular sensors and motors, and Lego parts from the Technic line to create the mechanical systems. **(Mixed)**
 + <a href="http://kinderlabrobotics.com/" target="_blank"> KinderLab </a> Children build their own robot with KIBO, program it to do what they want, and decorate it - all without a PC, tablet, or smartphone.  **(Mixed)**
 + <a href="http://www.finchrobot.com/" target="_blank"> Finch </a> The Finch was designed to allow students to write richly interactive programs.
-On-board features include: Light, temperature, and obstacle sensors, Accelerometers, Motors, Buzzer, Full-color beak LED, Pen mount for drawing capability, Plugs into USB port - no batteries required. **(Paid)**
+On-board features include: Light, temperature, and obstacle sensors, Accelerometers, Motors, Buzzer, Full-color beak LED, Pen mount for drawing capability, Plugs into USB port - no batteries required. :moneybag:
 + <a href="http://www.sphero.com/education/" target="_blank"> Sphero </a>  SPRK makes the skills of the future approachable and practical.
 And most importantly, fun.
-Learn: Drag and drop C-based block programming, Block programming in your Chrome browser, Programming with visual macros and more! **(Paid)**
+Learn: Drag and drop C-based block programming, Block programming in your Chrome browser, Programming with visual macros and more! :moneybag:
-+ <a href="https://www.makewonder.com/" target="_blank"> Wonder </a> Home of Dash and Dot, robots that you can code. **(Paid)**
++ <a href="https://www.makewonder.com/" target="_blank"> Wonder </a> Home of Dash and Dot, robots that you can code. :moneybag:

 ####Make your own games or apps